teo666/Universal-Motor-Controller/README.md

 This is a nightly UMC version, there are many things to improve

+### Higher priority
+- Slow start integration
+- Allow rotation inversion

+### Lower priority

 - Lower speed limit can't be set to 0.
-- Slow start integration
 - Program lives as it is, there isn't an Object Oriented Programming model and integrations with other libraries are difficult due to time dependent application nature.
 - UMC doesn't allow connect multiple motor due low number of Atmega-328p interrupt pins.
 One is necessary for ZCD circuit the other for feedback circuit.
 I'm trying to remove this lack using a frequncy to analog converter that technically will allow drive up to six motor.
 Should be possible monitor feedback signal without the need of interrupt pin by checking it periodically inside timer's ISR, but I have not tested this method yet.
 - OOP usage is releted to the above two problems.